ivoyager/ivoyager-changelogs/README.md

 Requires: **ivoyager_assets-2020-05-28**: [download here](https://github.com/ivoyager/changelogs/releases/download/dev-assets/ivoyager_assets-2020-05-28.zip)

 ## General Update
-The project was on hiatus for much of the second half of 2020, but we are back for 2021!
-My near-term goal is to get v0.0.7 out in January.
+The project was on hiatus for much of the second half of 2020, but we are back for 2021! ~~My near-term goal is to get v0.0.7 out in January.~~done!
 We are in alpha so we still have many API breaking changes.
 I suspect that we will remain in "alpha" until Godot 4.0 release since that will create many more breaking changes.
 After 4.0, perhaps in mid- to late 2021, we'll release our "beta" and then move on to official "1.0" release.
 Our API should be reasonably stable with the beta release.

 ## Added
 * Latitude & longitude GUI.